putrantonb/example-botchat-webhook/README.md

 # webhook-wamp-example

-this is webhook example code for made a bot chat integrated with whatsapp gatewqy M Pedia
+This serves as a webhook example code to develop a chatbot integrated with the WhatsApp Gateway Lunasender.

 FREE webhook :